7 Advantages Installing Skylights Will Bring to Your Home Design

 In the summer, that extra solar heat could make your space feel hotter than you’d like.
 For those times, skylight shades blackout the sunlight easily.
 This gives you full control over when you have sunlight and when you get shade, so you can still enjoy the warmth in the winter without excess heat in the summer.

-If your skylight opens, you can also use it to make your room feel more comfortable.
+If your skylight opens, you can use it to make your room feel more comfortable.
 The breeze from the skylight can help cool the room.
-You can also create a cross breeze when you open the skylight and windows.
+You can also create a cross breeze by opening the skylight and windows.

 These heating and cooling benefits year-round can reduce your utility bills.
-By keeping your home cooler and warmer when appropriate, the skylight can reduce your need for running your HVAC system as often.
+By keeping your home cooler and warmer when appropriate, the skylight can reduce your need to run your HVAC system as often.

 3. Privacy